achieverANKIT1404/C-lang-Employee-Managment-Project/README.md

-# C-lang-Employee-Managment-Project
+# C-lang-Employee-Managment-Project👨‍💼
 <pre>
-These is the project of employee managment its helps to manage the employee data to the company.
+These is the project of employee managment its helps to manage the employee data to the company.👨‍💼🏢

  EMPLOYEE MANAGMENT SYSTEM
              OF